Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 ![Certificate requested](/assets/img/Authority/Authority_11.png)

-next up we want to convert our certificate to a pem format. using this pem format we can then use it in combination with the [bloody-ad](https://github.com/CravateRouge/bloodyAD) to add the resource based constrained delegation to our previously created machine account.
-We do thi sso we can get a Ticket granting ticket for our machine account that has the ability to impersonate any account.
+Next up we want to convert our certificate to a PEM format.
+Using this PEM format we can then use it in combination with [bloody-ad](https://github.com/CravateRouge/bloodyAD) to add the resource based constrained delegation to our previously created machine account.
+We do this so we can get a Ticket Granting ticket for our machine account that has the ability to impersonate any account.

 ```bash
 openssl pkcs12 -in administrator.pfx -out /tmp/cert.pem -nodes
 ```

-Now that we have the certificate in pem format we can use bloody-ad to add the resource based constrained delegation to our **Calico$** machine account
+Now that we have the certificate in PEM format we can use bloody-ad to add the resource based constrained delegation to our **Calico$** machine account.

 ```
 python bloodyAD.py -d authority.htb  -c ":/tmp/cert.pem" -u 'Calico$' -s  --host 10.10.11.222 add rbcd 'AUTHORITY$' 'CALICO$'